avanikawa/docs_haptik/docs/zendesk/zenchat.md

 ---
-title: Zendesk Messaging
+title: Setup Zendesk Messaging
 ---

 Zendesk Messaging uses inept synchronous API communication.
 Please refer the UI compatibility section [**here**](http://docs.haptik.ai/zendesk/zendesk-ui) to know the limitations.

-This guide will help you to connect Haptik bot Zenchat Web SDK to handle live agent integration in Zenchat.
+This guide will help you connect Haptik bot with Zenchat WebSDK to handle live agent integration in Zenchat.
+There are total 5 steps to follow to complete this integration.

 **What you'll need -**
 - Zendesk License